-- 2. Say "Bluetooth".
+- Press and hold C (B for two seconds.
+The system responds with "Ready" followed by a tone. - 2.
+Say "Bluetooth".
 The system responds with "Bluetooth ready" followed by a tone. - 3.
 Say "Voice".
 The system responds with "OK, accessing <phone name>". - The cell phone's normal prompt messages will go through its cycle according to the phone's operating instructions.